Security and Serenity: Iceland's Remarkable Crime Rate

 Global Peace Index

 How is the data collected for this rare award?
 Well, there are a few different components.
 These include earning potential, quality of life, education, and healthcare.
-The Global Peace Index plays a huge part in what countries make it to this list.
-It is the world's leading measure of peacefulness throughout the world.
+The Global Peace Index plays a huge part in which countries make it to this list.
+It is the world's leading measure of peacefulness.

 According to their 2022 report, Peacefulness declined to the lowest level in 15 years.
 This was in result of post-Covid economic uncertainty and the devastating Ukraine conflict.
 Some other counties higher up on the list are New Zealand, Ireland, Denmark, and Austria.
 Luckily, even with these unfortunate events, Iceland has stayed on the top of the Global Peace Index List.